We’re reinventing politics, from the bottom-up

 Have you ever gone to vote, only to realize that you don't know half of the elections on your ballot?
 We've all been there—it takes hours to be prepared for these elections.
 But even if we haven't heard of them, these smaller offices have a huge impact on our daily lives and our communities.

-We believe that these getting informed for these elections should be easy and convenient, so we created Branch–a free, nonpartisan website that walks you through the elections and candidates in your area.
+We believe that getting informed for these elections should be easy and convenient, so we created Branch–a free, nonpartisan website that walks you through the elections and candidates in your area.
 We break down who the candidates are, what they believe, and why it matters, so you can quickly and confidently vote for who aligns with your values.

 Big impact in a short time